Zezombye/blog/articles/workshop-shenanigans.md

 - The UTF-8 binary representation of it is `1110§blue§0000 §reset§10§blue§110110 §reset§10§blue§011110`{hl}
 - This yields `0000 1101 1001 1110` which is indeed the number in Unicode

 So what if we take a 1-byte character and encode it over 3 bytes?
 This is called an "overlong encoding" and is an alternative representation of a character.
-It is normally considered an error by Unicode decoders, as they decrease security (you have to check for all possible representations of the character you want to look out for).
+It is normally considered an error by Unicode decoders, as it decreases security (you have to check for all possible representations of the character you want to look out for).

 With any luck, Overwatch's parser was vulnerable to this; even just on the display side would be enough (and we already had proof that the parser used when displaying a string is vulnerable to a basic attack, why not the other basic attack).